 Travel to Uganda – a unique place

-On a private safari you travel 11 days across Uganda and visit the most beautiful national parks.
-These include Murchison Falls National Park, Queen Elizabeth National Park, Kibale National Park, Bwindi Impenetrable National Park and Lake Mburo.
-You will experience a walking safari, a boat safari, tracking chimpanzees and gorilla tracking as well as some game drive.
-The Uganda Classic offer so a varied program with lots of wildlife.
+During this 13 days across Uganda and visit the most beautiful national parks.
+These include Murchison Falls National Park, Queen Elizabeth National Park, Kibale National Park, Bwindi Impenetrable National Park and Lake Mburo National Park.
+You will experience a variety of great wildlife during a walking safari, a boat safari, the chimpanzee and gorilla tracking as well as some spectacular game drives.

 Highlights of your Uganda Classic Journey

 • private journey through the pearl of Africa

 • visit the Ziwa Rhino Sanctuary

 • spectacular boat safari on the River Nile

 • exciting game drives in Murchison National Park

 • exciting walking safari in Lake Mburo National Park